headshop manager

 One time I sold a crack pipe to my old art teacher from elementary school.
 He actually recognized me and was like, “woah, I taught you didn’t I?”
 He ended up getting caught stealing laptops from the school and pawning them.

-When I left the headshop, the store was in a deep identity crisis.
+When I left, the store was in a deep identity crisis.
 The front half of the building was a makeshift furniture showroom, and the back half was pipes and bongs and stuff.
 Weed was not yet legal in Florida, we had to call them water pipes, and we had to kick people out if they said ‘bong’ more than once.

-The items keeping the store in business were fake pee and detox drinks.
+Synthetic urine and detox drinks kept the store in business.
 The customers were always the same people around the same time each month and they were not the people you’d expect to be buying such items.
 One lady was a nurse, and she’d come in in her scrubs, always on the phone, and she’d never even talk to me.
 She’d just have the money, I’d give her the pee, and we were done.
-It felt kind of disrespectful.
+I felt disrespected.

 For almost a month, one skinny guy would come in on Saturday mornings and window shop.
 He’d look at the same ceramic water pipe that was maybe $30.
 He’d never buy it, but he was always browsing.
 The first few times were fine, but after the tenth or eleventh time I saw the dude it was getting annoying.
 I wasn’t sure what his deal was.